TheresaLui/SelfHelpContent_v2/articles/microsoft.servicefabric/servicefabric-tb-error-upgrade-the-service-mooncake.md

 # Errors upgrading a service

-## **Recommended steps**
+## **Recommended Steps**

-1. Make sure Cluster is in healthy state by checking Service Fabric Explorer, and if there are any warnings/Error investigate and fix those first.
+1. Make sure Cluster is in healthy state by checking Service Fabric Explorer.
+If there are any warnings or Errors, investigate and fix those first.
 2. Make sure version numbers are updated in the service manifest file.

-## **Recommended documents**
+## **Recommended Documents**

 * The upgrade process and common issues are documented at [Service Fabric application upgrade](https://docs.azure.cn/service-fabric/service-fabric-application-upgrade/)
 * A detailed upgrade troubleshooting workflow can be found at [Troubleshoot application upgrades](https://docs.azure.cn/service-fabric/service-fabric-application-upgrade-troubleshooting/)